cysouw/diathesis/text/c04_reflexive.md

  \a.
 Er wäscht ihn.
  \b.
 Er wäscht sich.

-Besides the function of marking the 'self-inflicting' reflexive construction, the reflexive pronoun is used in various diatheses in German, for example anticausative \Next[a,b], see [@sec:reflexive-anticausative] or antipassive \Next[c,d], see [sec:reflexive-accusative-antipassive].
+Besides the function of marking the 'self-inflicting' reflexive construction, the reflexive pronoun is used in various diatheses in German, for example anticausative \Next[a,b], see [@sec:reflexive-anticausative] or antipassive \Next[c,d], see [@sec:reflexive-accusative-antipassive].
 In these sentences, the reflexive pronoun *sich* is not filling any role, but is marking the valency alternation.
 There is a long tradition to call such constructions \textsc{middle}.
 However, there turn out to be very many different kinds of 'middle' alternations, so I prefer to be more precise in naming them here.

 \ex.
  \a.
 Ich schließe den Schrank.